mwahaha-umich/ACLUFinalProject/README.md

 ### Clustering
 #### This notebook uses K-modes clustering to group Michigan voters based on several demographic characteristics (e.g. sex, race, zip code) and their voting behavior in the past four presidential elections.

+### Waffle Charts
+#### This notebook creates waffle charts to visualize how effective different communication methods were in turning out the vote for three ACLU-MI campaigns: Let People Vote, SCOMI, and Oakland County Prosecutor.